nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ---

-**Use case: Search for persons by tags**
+**Use case: Search for clients by tags**

 **MSS**

-1. User requests to search for persons using one or more tags.
+1. User requests to search for clients using one or more tags.

 2. PROperty filters the contact list based on the specified tags.

-3. PROperty displays a list of persons matching the tags.
+3. PROperty displays a list of clients matching the tags.

    Use case ends.